judka-uriel/uriel-book/uriel_en.md

 Therefore, these are not commandments but traditions established by the sages.
-Commandments are obligatory to observe, while additional traditions and stringencies are optional, i.e., taken upon oneself voluntarily, as the Nazirites did.
+Commandments are obligatory to observe, while additional traditions and stringencies are optional, i.e., taken upon oneself voluntarily, as the nazirites did.
 In the Torah there is a list of requirements from G‑d, while the Orthodoxes have imposed upon themselves numerous additional restrictions.
 Among the Orthodoxes, following all stringencies is obligatory, i.e., Torah commandments and all recently added stringencies are equated.
 Among the